Note: Prices below are valid for 2025.

 Traveling within Budapest:

 Budapest has a very efficient public transportation system called BKK.
 There are various means of transport (bus, metro, tram, trolleybus, suburban railway), which generally run daily during the hours 4:30 AM – 11:30 PM.
 There are also buses that run outside these hours.
-You may find the online route planner and the Budapest Go mobile App useful.
+To plan your trip use the Budapest Go mobile App, the BKK online route planner or Google Maps.

-Note: As you are not a Hungarian student, you must obtain the full-price pass, not the student one.
+- You need to purchase the full-price pass, you are not eligible for a student pass.
 Having the wrong pass may result in a fine of 16,000 HUF or more.

 Taxis in Budapest have uniform fares.
 A trip within downtown costs around 2,000–4,000 HUF, and taxi companies have online fare calculators.
 Make sure the taximeter displays the actual fare during the ride.